Strongly enhanced lifetime of higher-order bimerons and antibimerons

 Typically, a 2D soliton possesses two translational zero modes (tra) and, if rotational symmetry is broken, additional rotational zero modes (rot) \cite{goerzen2023lifetime, Moritz_bimeron2025}.
 In this regard, the $Q = -1$ skyrmion is special, because the rotational mode vanishes due to its radial symmetry.
 For skyrmions and antiskyrmions with $Q\neq-1$, the length $L_{\text{rot}}$ of a single rotation around the soliton center, at radial distance $\rho=0$, is directly linked to a rotation of its helicity with $L_{\text{hel}}$ by

-as illustrated in the inset of Fig.~\ref{fig_3}(f).
+as illustrated in the inset of Fig.~\ref{fig_3}(f) (see SI Sec.~S10 \cite{supplmat} for details).

 However, this relation does not hold at the SP.
-In this work, all SP exhibit a Bloch point (BP) \cite{doring1968point}, a local discontinuity in the magnetization where the topological charge changes sign.
+In this work, all SPs exhibit a Bloch-point-like defect (BP), which serves as the {2D lattice counterpart of a Bloch-point in continuum models \cite{pylypovskyi2012bloch, PhysRevLett.98.117201, milde2013unwinding, doring1968point}.
+As illustrated in the inset of Fig.~\ref{fig_3}(e), this defect is characterized by a central singularity where the spin components (e.g., $m_x$) exhibit a sharp discontinuity.} At this localized defect, the topological charge changes abruptly by an integer during the topological transition.
 The motion of the BP incurs a substantial energy cost on the honeycomb lattice, rendering the translational mode nonzero, and its contribution $L_{\text{tra}}^{\text{A}}$ appear only in the denominator of Eq.~(\ref{pf}), thereby reducing $\Gamma_0$ and enhancing entropic stabilization at large $Q$ (Fig.~\ref{fig_3}(e–f)).
-Moreover, high-$Q$ solitons tend to collapse via a chimera-like pathway \cite{muckel2021experimental, desplat2019paths} (see Animations 3 and 4, and Sec.
-S7 of the SM \cite{supplmat}), which breaks rotational symmetry and thereby makes the helicity mode nonzero.
-In this situation, we find that the length $L_{\text{rot}}(\text{BP})$ of a rotation around the BP, at distance $\rho_{\text{BP}}$ from the soliton center, always holds (SM Sec.
+Moreover, high-$Q$ solitons tend to collapse via a chimera-like pathway \cite{muckel2021experimental, desplat2019paths} (see Animations 4 and 5, and Sec.
+S9 of the SI \cite{supplmat}), which breaks rotational symmetry and thereby makes the helicity mode nonzero.
+In this situation, we find that the length $L_{\text{rot}}(\text{BP})$ of a rotation around the BP, at distance $\rho_{\text{BP}}$ from the soliton center, always holds (SI Sec.
 S1 \cite{supplmat})

 In combination with Eq.~(\ref{eq:relation_rot_hel_initial}), this relation states the ratio ${L_{\mathrm{rot}}^{\ddagger}}(\text{BP})/L_{\mathrm{hel}}^{\mathrm{A}} \gtrsim |Q+1|$ for skyrmions, assuming that A and SP do not significantly differ in size.
 Therefore, the rotation modes increase $\Gamma_0$ for skyrmions, counteracting the stabilization by the contribution of translation modes.
 For bimerons however, the fundamental asymmetry from Eq.~(\ref{eq:relation_rot_hel_initial}) does not apply (cf. Fig.~\ref{fig_3}(e)), leaving a ratio ${L_{\mathrm{rot}}^{\ddagger}}(\text{BP})/L_{\mathrm{rot}}^{\mathrm{A}} \approx 1$.
+Overall, higher-$Q$ solitons tend to exhibit larger entropic contributions from nonzero and rotational modes due to their increased size.
+Deviations from this trend mainly arise from translational modes present only in the initial state, as well as symmetry-related effects discussed above.
 Therefore, high-$Q$ bimerons are more entropically favored than high-$Q$ skyrmions, due to their distinct magnetic texture symmetries.